somi3k/tipster/README.md

 ## Notes

 Swift is an exciting language and I am thoroughly enjoying learning it.
 The biggest challenge is how fast the language is changing, and therefore the number of guides available online using deprecated syntax.
+Learning and implementing various animation techniques is also a new challenge and it will take some time for me to become proficient at it.

 ## License